Keeping Snakes as Pets in Brisbane, Queensland: A Responsible Guide

 • Poor shedding due to incorrect humidity

-Regular enclosure cleaning, proper temperatures, and quarantine for new animals significantly reduce health risks.
+Regular enclosure cleaning, correct temperatures, and quarantine for new animals reduce health risks.

 Ethical and Safety Considerations

 Owning a snake comes with responsibility to both the animal and the community.
-Never release captive snakes into the wild, as this can harm ecosystems and is illegal.
+Never release captive snakes into the wild; it is illegal and can harm ecosystems.

 In Brisbane suburbs, snake ownership should not interfere with professional snake catchers, who are essential for relocating wild snakes that enter homes.
-Pet snakes must always be clearly identifiable as captive animals if discovered outside an enclosure.
+If you need help with a wild snake or want a price guide, see our snake removal cost page.

 Is Keeping a Snake Right for You?

-Snakes are quiet, low-odour pets that can live for 20–30 years.
-They are ideal for people who appreciate observation rather than constant interaction.
-However, they are not low-commitment pets.
-Licensing, setup costs, and long-term care should be carefully considered.
+Snakes are quiet, low-odour pets that can live 20-30 years.
+They are ideal for people who enjoy observation rather than constant interaction.
+They are not low-commitment pets, so licensing, setup costs, and long-term care should be considered carefully.

 For Brisbane residents willing to learn, comply with regulations, and respect wildlife, keeping a snake can be a rewarding and educational experience.